 Is everyone having more sex than me?
-It’s a question that we’ve all asked ourselves.
+How often do couples have sex?
+They're questions that we’ve all asked ourselves.
 After all, it’s human nature to wonder how you measure up against other couples when it comes to doing the deed.
 But it’s not that easy to calculate this “magic number” since it really depends on a range of factors such as lifestyle, health, sex drive and age.

 According to a Kinsey Institute study from 2017, 34 percent of married couples are having sex two to three times per week; 45 percent a few times a month; and 13 percent only a few times a year.
 The study also found that people between the ages of 18 and 29 do it twice a week, those between 30 and 39 have sex 86 times a year, and those between the ages of 40 and 49 about 69 times per year.

 How Do I Maintain A Healthy Sex Life As I Age?

 Interestingly, no matter what your biological age, if you feel young, your sex life will seem more satisfying.
 "Those who feel older and have more negative attitudes toward aging are likely to perceive the sharpest declines in the quality of their sex lives.
 At the same time, the younger people feel, the more likely they are to maintain high sexual satisfaction as they get older (or at least they’ll experience a much less noticeable change)," writes Dr. Justin Lehmiller in a Kinsey Institute post.
 “More generally, this study provides further support for the idea that your brain really is your biggest sex organ.”

 Has The Rate People Are Having Sex Changed Over The Years?